Schrödinger at 75—The Future of Biology

 about

 When Schrödinger gave his original lectures in 1943, the basis for heredity was the urgent unsolved question.
-Our speakers will address the current burning issues in biology—including the basis of the mind and consciousness, ageing, gene editing, synthetic biology, bioenergetics and the origin of life—and will recapture the spirit of Schrödinger’s lectures by exploring the future of biology.
+Our speakers will addressed the current burning issues in biology—including the basis of the mind and consciousness, ageing, gene editing, synthetic biology, bioenergetics and the origin of life—and recaptured the spirit of Schrödinger’s lectures by exploring the future of biology.

 Speakers